 Primary data: Total euro spend on capital goods for each business unit at the second commodity group level.
-Secondary data: calculations were made by using environmental extended input-output (EEIO) analysis, which uses the OPEN IO database originally developed by the University of Arkansas and further developed by the Carbon Trust.
-This analysis is based on financial spend, coupled with GHG emission factors which convert this spend into GHG emissions.
-These EEIO emissions factors calculate the average GHG emissions per US dollar of economic value, for various sectors in the economy.
+Secondary data: calculations were made by using environmental extended input-output (EEIO) analysis, which uses the OPEN IO database originally developed by dollar of economic value, for various sectors in the economy.
 The IO database has a collection of economic input-output emission factors for sectors of the economy.
 To account for the changes in emissions efficiency (for example, grid decarbonisation) and inflation since the IO database was created, the EEIO emission factors are updated accordingly.
 The EEIO emission factors are updated using World Bank figures for the kg CO2e improvement per purchasing power parity (PPP) of GDP, which takes into account both changes in efficiency and inflation.
 Methodology: Zalando's full list of capital goods purchases (in Euros) are summarised at the second commodity group level.
-The Euro spend is converted to US\$, and each commodity group is matched to a specific capital goods category, for which there is an associated EEIO factor (in kgCO2e(\$).
-CO2e emissions capital goods = $\Sigma(Procurement Spend on Capital Goods ($) Type of []$ apital good × EEIO factor (kgCO2e/\$)Type of capital good)
+The Euro spend is converted to US\$, and each commodity group is matched to a specific capital goods category, for which there is an associated EEIO factor (in kgCO2e/\$).
+CO2e emissions capital goods = $\Sigma(Procurement Spend onCapital Goods (\$) Type of capital good \times EEIO factor (kgCO2e/$) Type of capital good)$